amohanonamission/AZ-104-AzureAdministrator-Study-Guide/practice/PracticeQuestions.md

 The goal is not just memorization, but **reinforcing understanding**, which is key to passing Microsoft AZ-104 exam.

+>I personally used these questions to quiz myself, however my main source of practice was the Udemy courses linked [here](../docs/Resources.md)
 ---

 ## How to Use